 What are challenge coins symbolic of today?
 Well, they are still used in the time-honored tradition of buying a round of drinks.
 The soldier initiating the challenge will call for a coin check, holding up their own coin.
 Anyone found to not have their coin on hand buys the round, but if everyone produces their coins, the person who issued the challenge better have more coins than just their challenge coin, they are buying.

 Presidents are now having these coins made to commemorate their term in office.
 At times, they will present these coins to a soldier who has shown particular bravery, loyalty, or service to the United States.

-It can be assumed that any uniformed soldier you see is carrying his coin closely and proudly.
+It's likely any uniformed soldier you see is carrying his or her coin closely and proudly.
 Many retirees do as well.

 The Secret Challenge Coin Handshake